ellisp/blog-source/_posts/2019-12-22-nyc-taxis-sql.md

 <object type="image/svg+xml" data='/img/0162-trip-dist0.svg' width='100%'><img src='/img/0162-trip-dist0.png' width='100%'></object>

-Either effort gives a fair view of what is happening, but the second is probably better.
-We see a marked drop-off in distances at exactly 100 miles, which is almost certainly measurement error rather than a physical reality.
+Either of these charts gives a good indication of what is happening, but the second is probably better.
+We see a suspiciously marked drop-off in distances at exactly 100 miles, which is almost certainly measurement error rather than a physical reality.

 This time, my database was much slower than Valjanoski's Vaex/Python combination - 20 seconds versus one second.